-The Yule Project is located between 35km and 65km southwest of Port Hedland in the Northern Pilbara region of Western Australia.
-There are three granted exploration licences for a total of 434 km2 comprising the Yule North tenement E47/3508 and the Yule South tenements E47/3503 and E47/3507.
+The Yule Project is located 45km southwest of Port Hedland in the northern Pilbara region of Western Australia and consists of six granted exploration licences and two exploration license applications for a total of approximately 730km2.

 The Yule Project is located in an underexplored, emerging gold, base metals and battery minerals province near the world-class Hemi discovery (De Grey Mining Ltd) and captures major regional structures including the Sholl Shear and Yule River Shear Zones.
 GSM completed a detailed geophysical review which highlighted complex geological structures and intrusive bodies.
 GSM drilling in the Yule area has identified multiple priority target areas.

 Yule North (E47/3508 & E47/4343) includes approximately 21km of the highly prospective Sholl Shear Zone and Boodarie volcanic belt and has been the subject of previous exploration for Cu-Ni, Cu-Pb-Zn and Au mineralisation since the early 1970s.
 The Sholl Shear hosts significant VMS-associated Cu-Pb-Zn-Ag mineralisation at the Whim Creek, Mons Cupri and Salt Creek deposits to the southwest of the tenement area.
 The Balla Yule prospect is located approximately 2km north of the Sholl Shear Zone and is an interpreted layered mafic /ultramafic intrusive with Ni-Co-Cu potential (previous drilling recorded 14 metres of 0.51% Ni & 0.033% Co from 38 metres).
 Drilling in 2021 recorded 4m @ 0.79 g/t Au from 74m which highlights the exciting multi commodity potential of this tenement area.